hashi-strawb/multi-workspace-policy-as-code/README.md

 * For some of these states, give me the full state file

 Realistically, a better solution would be to integrate this with an IPAM solution.

+If you do not have an IPAM solution... you should probably invest in an IPAM solution.